computefoundation/gnu-linux-shell-scripting.packaged-solutions/webutil/README.md

 Open one or more URLs by alias, search query or directly in a web browser.

-This utility supports multiple web browsers.
+This utility supports all web browsers with a command line interface.

 Four argument methods are allowed:

 1. An alias (first argument) with one or more optional search queries (remaining arguments).

-2. Multiple aliases (first N arguments) with one or more optional search queries (remaining arguments after the last matching alias).
-(Requires switch `-a`).
+2. Multiple aliases (first N arguments) with one or more optional search queries (remaining arguments after the last matching alias). *(This requires switch `-a`).*

-3. A search query with the default search URL *(defined in webutil)* when the first argument does not match any alias *(configurable)* or with switch `-s`.
+3. A search query for use with the default search URL *(defined in webutil)*. *(This applies automatically when the first argument does not match any alias [configurable] or with switch `-s`).*

-4. Strings beginning with "http[s]://", "ftp://" or "file://" or ending with the top level domain ".com", ".org", ".edu", ".gov", ".uk" or ".net" *(can be adjusted)*.
+4. URLs to be opened directly. *(This applies automatically when one or more arguments begin with "http[s]://", "ftp://" or "file://" or end with the top level domain ".com", ".org", ".edu", ".gov", ".uk" or ".net" [can be adjusted])*.

-Configurations are defined in [webutil](webutil) and aliases are defined in [url-aliases](url-aliases).
+Configurations are defined in [webutil](webutil) and aliases and URLs are defined in [url-aliases](url-aliases).

 ## Examples